xpipe-io/xpipe/README.md

 In case you're interested in trying out the PTB versions, you can easily do so without any limitations.
 The regular releases and PTB releases are designed to not interfere with each other and can therefore be installed and used side by side.

+## XPipe Webtop

+XPipe is a desktop application first and foremost.
+It requires a full desktop environment to function with various installed applications such as terminals, editors, shells, CLI tools, and more.
+So there is no true web-based interface for XPipe.
+Since it might make sense however to access your XPipe environment from the web, there is also a so-called webtop docker container image for XPipe.
+[XPipe Webtop](https://github.com/xpipe-io/xpipe-webtop) is a web-based desktop environment that can be run in a container and accessed from a browser via KasmVNC.
+The desktop environment comes with XPipe and various terminals and editors preinstalled and configured.

 # Further information

 ## Open source model